On Teaching Halakhah

 C. The Modern Orthodox Curriculum.

 Finally, lest one imagine that the challenges only come from the outside, Rabbi Eliach of the Yeshivah of Flatbush warns us that the problem is articulated in the subject matters of the modern Orthodox day school as well: “We teach our students the importance of authority in that we have to accept the rulings of the Sages and of the poskim (codifiers).
-Whatever is written in the Torah cannot be questioned…; but we also teach literature, history and science in which any authority may be challenged.”
+Whatever is written in the Torah cannot be questioned…; but we also teach literature, history, and science in which any authority may be challenged.”
 26

-In short, all learning lakes place within a context.
+In short, all learning takes place within a context.
 The context of twentieth century post-modernity presents its particular challenges for religious man in general, and, in the present context, the modern Orthodox Jew, in particular.
 But our students not only face these challenges from the outside, they are also confronted with them from within their own institutions, which see the presentation of those challenges as a part of their raison d’etre.
 To challenge students in this way without addressing that challenge and providing some direction for its resolution is fraught with dangers.
-The teaching of halakhah, consisting as it does of the teaching of the commandments geared as it is to the very question of actions and beliefs in day to day life, seems particularly suited to the task.
+The teaching of halakhah, consisting as it does of the teaching of the commandments geared as it is to the very question of actions and beliefs in day-to-day life, seems particularly suited to the task.
 The question to be answered is, how can it be taught?

 1 Talmud Yerushalmi, Hagigah 1:7.